meksiu/kazoo-regextern/README.md

-# monster-ui-numbers-regextern
+# kazoo-regextern
-external number of providers integration in monster-ui
+external number of providers integration in kazoo

-this is for internal use only, to integration with other services
+this is for internal use only, to integration with telecom services

-THIS IS BETA_CODE IT WORKS BUT WAIT UNIT IS VERSION 1, THEN INTEGRATION FINISHED WITH MONSTER-UI

 1. INSTALL kazoo-platform
 2. INSTALL monster-ui (from this repository because of adds in ui)